MicrosoftDocs/dynamics365smb-docs/business-central/shopify/setup-taxes.md

 * Set *No* if **Include or exclde tax based on your customer's country** is enabled and country/region is not listed in [Tax-inclusive countries](https://help.shopify.com/en/manual/markets/pricing/dynamic-tax-inclusive-pricing#tax-inclusive-versus-tax-exclusive-countries-and-regions).

 >[Note] **Prices Including VAT** is coming from tempalte, not from the specific customer.
 That's why it is important to have customer template defined.

+## Other tax remarks

+### Tax remarks

+While the imported Shopify order contains information about taxes, the taxes get recalculated when you create the sales document.
+That recalculation makes it important that the VAT/tax settings are correct in [!INCLUDE[prod_short](../includes/prod_short.md)].

+- Multiple product tax/VAT rates.
+For example, some product categories are liable for reduced tax rates.
+Those items must exist in [!INCLUDE[prod_short](../includes/prod_short.md)] and be mapped to Shopify products.
+Otherwise, with automatic creation of missing items, the VAT product posting group will be used.

+- Address-dependent tax rates.
+Use the **Tax area priority** field together with **Customer Templates** table to overwrite standard logic that fills in the **Tax Area Code** in the sales document.
+The **Tax area priority** field specifies the priority from where the function should take the information about the country/region and state/province.
+Then the corresponding record in the Shopify customer templates is found and the **Tax Area Code**, **Tax Liable**, and **VAT Bus.
+Posting Group** is used when a sales document is created.

 ## See Also